Shipping and Taxes

 Why does the Wedge cost more than some other mouthpieces?

-In the end one has to distinguish between price and value.
-For most players the investment in a Wedge mouthpiece will not only provide better results than a comparably priced conventional mouthpiece, but also better results than most players experience from a much more expensive mouthpiece upgrade.
+We believe one has to distinguish between price and value.
+For most players the investment in a Wedge mouthpiece will not only provide better results than a comparably priced conventional mouthpiece, but also better results than what most players experience from a much more expensive horn upgrade.

-What would it be worth to you to add 2-3 notes to your range and 30% to your endurance, along with better sound?
+What would it be worth for you to add 2-3 notes to your range and 30% to your endurance, along with better, fuller sound in all registers?
+What would be the value of better flexibility, greater comfort, reduced swelling and a shorter recovery time?

 What's the wait time for an out of stock mouthpiece?